Tengen-12/key-logger/README.md

 ---

 ## 🚧 Work In Progress
-This keylogger simulator is still a work in progress.
+This keylogger simulator is still a **work in progress**.
 While it performs core functions like keylogging and log visualization, enhancements and bug fixes are ongoing.

 If you encounter any issues, have suggestions, or would like to contribute to improvements:

 *📧 Contact Me:*

 barokar.aditya1807@gmail.com
 https://github.com/Tengen-12

 ---